vamsikrishna272005/DS_JAVA_MODULE-07/README.md

  /*
 program that detects a cycle in a linked list and returns the node where the cycle begins.
 If there is no cycle, the program should return null without modifying the linked list.
-Developed by: SUBBIAH S
+Developed by: Vamsi Krishna G
-RegisterNumber: 212223220111
+RegisterNumber: 212223220120

 */
 class DetectCycle {